 - The presumed father fails to prove paternity

 Those are just a few of several circumstances in which an adoption without consent may be considered.

 Challenging the Adoption of Your Child

 When a stepparent, grandparent(s), or other party petitions the court to allow your child to be adopted without your consent, you're entitled to a trial, and the petitioner faces a heightened legal standard for their evidence.
-With emotions running high and your parental rights on the line, you'll need an experienced attorney with a masterful command of the relevant laws to set the story straight and protect your rights.
+With emotions running high and your parental rights on the line, you'll need an experienced attorney with a masterful command of the applicable laws to set the story straight and protect your rights.
 At the Law Office of Aaron D. Bundy, PLC, our apt attorneys can do just that.

 Criminal Defense and Juvenile Deprived Proceedings

 If you've been accused of child abuse or neglect and are being investigated by law enforcement or the Oklahoma Department of Human Services (DHS), you are the subject of a criminal investigation.
 You don't just run the risk of losing your parental rights—you may also face significant criminal charges that, upon conviction, could carry devastating consequences.
 Don't risk the loss of your children or your freedom by failing to appreciate the gravity of the situation.
 You need an accomplished trial attorney who knows the laws related to juvenile deprived proceedings inside and out, and can offer a vigorous defense on your behalf.